LaurenYTaylor/MQSpectrographPipeline/README.md

 `extract_stripes` is in order_extraction.py. `slit_height` is currently set as `slit_height=3`, as the height of the orders seemed to be around 6 by inspection.

-##### STEP 6: TRAMLINE EXTRACTION
+##### STEP 6: EXTRACTION

 This first uses `flatten_stripes` to make a rectangular array of the intensities of the order, shape = *x_dim* x *(slit_height\*2)*.
-The tramline extraction then moved along the columns of the array and adds up the intensities in the cross-dispersion direction.
+The tramline then moves along the columns of the array and adds up the intensities in the cross-dispersion direction.

-*TODO: Include fractional intensities from the partial pixels cut through by the tramlines.*
+*TODO: Find tramlines and include fractional intensities from the partial pixels cut through by the tramlines.*

+**STEP 7: WAVELENGTH SOLUTION**

+Good peaks are found using `find_good_peaks`within the extracted Arc lamp simulated data (thar_1d), and the position of the peaks (in pixels) is noted.
+Some manual effort is then required to find the small section of peaks within the larger wavelength reference spectrum from ThAr.csv.
+The position of the peaks (in wavelength) is noted for the reference spectrum, and the wavelength range for the order is found using `find_wavelength_slice`.
+A polynomial is then fit to the peak positions, to map the pixel positions to a wavelength, using `pixel_wavelength_map`.
+Not all peaks show up in both spectra, some will have to be removed for a good fit to be found.
+This must be done manually (np.delete is useful for removing items in a list at a specified index).

+`find_good_peaks`, `find_wavelength_slice`, and `pixel_wavelength_map` are in wavelength_solution.py.
+It is faster to access them in the order given in the file wavelength_solution_from_file.py once you have the ThAr extracted into a fits file.

+*TODO: Find the wavlength solution for order 22-78, the first 22 orders are done, just ran out of time to process the rest of them.*

+**The file order_coeffs.csv contains the coefficients for the fits for the first 22 orders.**